gauravbhatt01/Python-Scripts/README.md

 ⚡ **Breaking Changes**
 - **seo.py**: Useful script that helps you generate necessary files required to improve site visibility and important guidelines for web crawlers to adhere to.
-- **news-headlines.py**: Get latest news headlines for various categories.
+- **news-headlines.py**: Gets latest news headlines for various categories.
 Currently the Script is hardcoded to fetch news from Business category.
+- **padhega-india-scraper.py**: Gets latest prices of Books from Padhega India Website and converts them in an Excel File.

 ## 📝 How to Build